z.com vs Capital Index, Who's The Best?

 How Many Clients Do z.com and Capital Index Have?

-Both z.com and Capital Index are well known and trusted.
-It is important to work with a broker that is professional and one of the easiest ways of understanding this is by knowing how many clients are using their services.
+Both z.com and Capital Index are well established with their customer base.
+It is really important to work with an online broker that is reputable and one of the easiest ways of understanding this is by knowing how many customers are using their services.

 Below you will find details of how many users z.com and Capital Index have